 Aspiring content creators often find it difficult to choose between blogging and Youtube (vlogging).
-If you are wondering which is the better option for you, this article will help you find out which option is more profitable and how you can kickstart your journey as a content creator.
+If you are wondering which is the better option for you, this article will help you make a decision and kickstart your journey as a content creator.

 Blogging Vs. Vlogging – A Brief History

 Blogging came into relevance around 2004 after WordPress was introduced in 2003.
 A blog is a website or webpage that produces text-based content.
 As a blogger, you will be publishing articles and blog posts.
 WordPress continues to be one of the best free platforms that make blogging an option for any aspiring digital marketer.

 Vlogging has been around just as long as blogging but video content has been soaring in popularity due to mobile internet becoming accessible to a wider audience.
 With so many social media and video platforms becoming accessible for the masses, vlogging has become the go-to option for many digital marketers.
 YouTube is one of the biggest vlogging platforms but people are also focusing on short videos on social media platforms as bite-sized content is more accessible and requires less time commitment.

 What is blogging?

 A blog can serve as a marketing platform for your products or services, an online community for like minded people to share ideas through their content or even as a personal blog.
 Blogs can feature, text, images and other forms of content and even embed videos.

 Monetization methods between blogging and vlogging are similar with advertising and affiliate marketing being two common sources of revenue.
 Despite the rise in popularity of vlogs, blogging continues to be a dominant force in the digital marketing industry and both forms of content marketing can co-exist.